Utah’s final leap.

-The S-Type was a heavily modified version of the Mark 2 saloon with a raised roofline, longer tail styling and a variant of Bob Knight’s double wishbone rear suspension.
+The S-Type was a heavily modified version of the Mark 2 saloon with a raised roofline, longer tail styling and a variant of the E-Type’s double wishbone rear suspension.
 Perhaps due to its appearance, which fell awkwardly between a number of stools, the model did not find favour with American buyers.
-With Sir William Lyons’ energies directed towards managing a growing business empire, the Jaguar founder’s previously unerring touch appeared to have deserted him.
+And with the better regarded Mark 2 no longer offered there, Jaguar’s US sales prospects were dropping alarmingly.
+With Sir William Lyons’ energies increasingly directed towards managing a growing business empire, the Jaguar founder’s previously unerring touch appeared to have deserted him.

-Furthermore, years of indecision had seriously hampered the XJ4 programme – (to become 1968’s XJ Saloon), and by 1965, a lack of engineering resources had delayed it further still.
-With the full-size model not paying its way, Lyons hoped the S-Type could maintain sales until the new saloon was ready, but signs were that it was fading.
+Furthermore, indecision had seriously hampered the XJ4 programme – (to become 1968’s XJ Saloon), and by 1965, a lack of engineering resources had delayed it further still.
+With the Mark Ten not paying its way, Lyons had hoped the S-Type could maintain sales until the new saloon was ready, but signs were that it was fading.

 This was as close as Sir William got to product planning.
 The new car, internally dubbed XJ16, would be, from a stylistic perspective at least, a facelifted S-Type, giving it a Mark Ten in miniature appearance.
-In some ways arriving at a styling solution was the easy part, engineering it and obtaining the revised bodyshells from Pressed Steel proving the real challenge, especially when Lyons informed his engineers and PSF’s Joe Edwards that he wanted the car on the market the following autumn.
+In some ways arriving at a styling solution was the easy part, engineering it and obtaining the revised bodyshells from Pressed Steel would prove to be the real sticking point, especially when Lyons informed his engineers and PSF’s management that he wanted the car on the market the following autumn.

-With Bob Knight’s development team flat out on the XJ4 programme, the additional workload was met with dismay, but at Pressed Steel, where the bodyshells were produced, it was flatly refused – Jaguar offering no detailed engineering drawings for the revised front end, simply a styling mock-up.
+With Bob Knight’s development team flat out on the XJ4 programme, the additional workload was met with horror, but at Pressed Steel, where Jaguar’s bodyshells were built, it was refused outright – Jaguar offering no detailed engineering drawings for the revised front end, simply a styling mock-up.
 Lyons called their bluff, threatening that if Pressed Steel did not agree, he’d have the first 2000 bodies made by hand.
 Lyons’ brinkmanship paid off with PSF capitulating to possibly the worst seven months of their lives.

 Exactly a year later in October 1966, Jaguar launched XJ16 as the 420.
 Changes also ran to the fitment of a mildly detuned twin carburettor version of the 4.2 litre XK engine, an improved cooling system, negative earth electrics and safety-related revisions to the interior.
 The availability of the innovative Marles Varamatic Bendix variable-ratio power steering further improved the car’s road behaviour over the S-Type and Mark 2 models, while the extra power and torque made for a usefully faster car than the 3.8 litre ‘S.

-Unlike the US, where it supplanted the slow-selling S-Type, the 420 slotted in above the existing model in the home market.
-In fact, Jaguar continued to sell a bewildering range of compact saloons in the UK, a decision which massively complicated matters at Browns Lane.
+Unlike the US, where it supplanted the unloved S-Type, the 420 slotted in above the existing model in the home market.
+In fact, Jaguar continued to sell a bewildering range of compact saloons in the UK market, a policy which massively complicated matters at Browns Lane.
 Fortunately, Lyons’ instincts were proven correct, because when the 420 became available, sales took off immediately, maintaining Jaguar’s saloon car presence in the US market until the advent of the XJ6 two years later.